nksz6/nksz6/README.md

 Hello!
 My name is Nick Kelley.
 I am a student at Metropolitan State University.

-I'm in the BS Computer Science program, I'll be starting my senior year next fall.
+I'm in the BS Computer Science program, I'll be starting my senior year in the fall.

 I really enjoy programming!
-I am trying to learn new skills over the summer.
+I have been learning new skills over the summer.

-My favorite language is Java, but I am finding other languages more useful.
+My favorite language is Java, but have been using a lot more JS lately.

-I am currently working on a Landscaping Calculator using the PERN Stack!
+I am currently working on a Landscaping Calculator using the PERN Stack.

-Next I will build an app using the Angular web framework.
+Also learning how to use the Angular web framework.

 You can email me at: kelley.nicholas@outlook.com